Thorat123/Loan-Eligibility-Prediction/README.md

 # OBJECTIVES -
 1) Which variable is more responsible for loan approval status.
 2) Which machine learning algorithm is good fit for this loan dataset

+# CONCLUSION -
+Logistic regression model is good fit for this dataset with accuracy 80% and credit history is highly responsible variable for loan approval...